grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Sync

-This command compares rules against the rules in your Mimir cluster.
-It applies any differences to your Mimir cluster.
+This command compares rules against the rules in your Grafana Mimir cluster.
+It applies any differences to your Grafana Mimir cluster.

 ```bash
 mimirtool rules sync <file_path>...